danlec/Trello-Bookmarklet/README.md

 - attempt to use the name of the FogBugz/JIRA/GitHub/etc case
 - include a link to the case in the card description
 - (optionally) include any selected text in the description

+If you modify the unminified bookmarklet, you can re-build it by running the source through a javascript minifier (e.g. the <a href="http://closure-compiler.appspot.com/home">Closure Compiler</a>), and prepending `javascript:` to the front.

 **Note:** This basic concept originated with https://github.com/markdrago/cardorizer; this approach doesn't require you to run a server